 $250B of all US healthcare spend could be for digitization, according to McKinsey estimates.
 That’s roughly 20% of all estimated Medicare, Medicaid, and commercial outpatient, office, and home health spending for 2020.

 Even while only some 7% of US healthcare and pharma companies have gone digital, there is already an explosion in the number of data records – EHRs, Physician Referral Documents, Discharge Summary, and other clinical information.
-And with this data explosion, healthcare service providers have begun significant investments in data analytics and cognitive computing to leverage the vast digital data and provide personalized and effective patient care.
+And with this data explosion, Healthcare Software Development service providers have begun significant investments in data analytics and cognitive computing to leverage the vast digital data and provide personalized and effective patient care.

 For example, predicting Hospitalization, ICU Readmission, and extracting clinical parameters from Medical Practitioners’ notes, etc are some use-cases aimed at providing better healthcare .
 These use-cases are typically ML Classification problems.
 And such classification tasks suffer from the problem of data imbalance.